-Refresh your memory Refresh your memory of what happened in the performance by exploring production photos at mtc.com.au/education-hub

-Buy the script To purchase a copy of SLAP.
+REFRESH YOUR MEMORY Refresh your memory of what happened in the performance by exploring production photos at mtc.com.au/education BUY THE SCRIPT To purchase a copy of SLAP.
 BANG.
 KISS. by multi-award-winning playwright Dan Giovannoni, email schools@mtc.com.au